 You Probably Don't Need That Extra Insurance

-The cost of renting a car in Hawaii is pretty reasonable compared to most vacation areas in rest of the United States.
+The cost of renting a car in Hawaii is pretty reasonable compared to most vacation areas in the rest of the United States.
 And, if you own a car, chances are pretty good that your own automobile insurance will cover your rental car in Hawaii.
 Check with your auto insurance company.
 For example, why pay $15 a day for 14 days for a collision deductible waiver when your own policy only has a $500 deductible?

 Be sure to bring your insurance ID card if you decline the rental car company's optional insurance.